 - Residents treated for various conditions including multiple sclerosis, cancer or diabetes

 Federal and Illinois state laws require nursing facilities to ensure that no patient develops a pressure sore, unless specific medical conditions indicate it is unavoidable.
 Additionally, the laws also require that any nursing home patient with bedsores be treated properly to ensure the condition does not progress.Bedsores Frequently the Result of Nursing Home Abuse & Neglect

 Because in nearly every incident, acquiring bedsores in nursing homes is preventable, negligence is usually involved when a patient develops them after admittance to the facility.
 Most bedsores can significantly reduce the quality of life of the resident in the nursing home.

 As a result, many family members with a loved one suffering bedsores will take legal action to hold the responsible parties accountable for their negligence or malpractice.
 Financial settlements are often awarded to victims acquiring a bedsore in a nursing home as a way to compensate for the mental and physical hardship they sustained.

 If you suspect neglect caused developing bedsores of your loved one residing in a nursing home, contact Nursing Home Law Center LLC at (800) 926-7565 to speak with an experienced attorney.
-The law firm offers a free initial consultation to discuss the merits of the claim.
+The network of attorneys offers a free initial consultation to discuss the merits of the claim.
 Through legal representation, you can stop the negligent actions of nursing care staff of your loved one and others in the facility.Nursing Home Abuse & Neglect Resources